Matching Building and Terrain Heights

 Matching building and terrain heights

-1. With the Select Objects Select Objects icon tool active, click on the terrain perimeter to select it and click the Open Object Open Object icon edit button.
+1. With the Select Objects Select Objects icon tool active, click on the terrain perimeter to select it, then click the Open Object Open Object icon edit button.

 2. On the General panel of the Terrain Specification dialog:

-• Under Building Pad, check the Automatic box to have the software automatically lower the terrain relative to the first floor.
+• Under Absolute Elevation, check the Automatic box to have the software automatically lower the terrain relative to the first floor.

 • For more information on terrain and building heights, click on the Help button located at the bottom of the dialog or see the Related Articles section.